 Listing Status: Endangered

 The grey wolf is the largest of the wild canines. is further distinguished from other Canis species by its less pointed ears and muzzle, as well as a shorter torso and a longer tail.
+It also possesses a muscular build with long legs and a narrow chest that’s designed for long-distance running.

 Grey wolves were placed under Endangered Species Act protections in 1974 and have since then rebounded in the Great Lakes.
 However, some federal protections were eliminated in 2011 when Congress removed protections for gray wolves and in 2020 the Trump administration stripped gray wolves of their critical ESA protections.